From Our Video Series

-I provide representation and services to public sector entities throughout Kentucky, including cities, counties, school districts, and quasi-governmental organizations such as transit, utility and airport authorities.
+I provide representation and services to public sector entities throughout Kentucky and in the federal system in Kentucky and Indiana, including cities, counties, school districts, and quasi-governmental organizations such as transit, utility and airport authorities.
 I handle all types of public sector liability cases, including accidents occurring on public property, roads and highways; police use of excessive force claims; employment law disputes; contract disputes with public sector entities; defense of eminent domain actions; and other civil liability claims.

 Public sector liability is an area of the law that allows the chance to meet and work with a lot of government officials such as mayors, city council members, police departments, and officers.
 It is rewarding work to help the government officials who give their public service to us.
 I enjoy counseling them and be able to not only defend them, but defend them successfully.

 I defend municipalities against accident claims and alleged torts by public employees, where I represent cities in cases involving discrimination and wrongful termination claims.
 I conduct litigation involving contract disputes and workers’ compensation and defend eminent domain actions and valuations.
 I'm experienced in courts throughout Kentucky and in the federal court system in Kentucky and Indiana.

 The law regarding municipal liability is constantly changing.
 Our team of trial lawyers stay abreast of developments at the legislature and appellate courts.